JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 ### Images

-You can access drawable resources as simple images, rasterized images, or XML vectors:
+You can access drawable resources as simple images, rasterized images or XML vectors.
+SVG images are supported on all platforms **except** Android.

 * To access drawable resources as `Painter` images, use the `painterResource()` function: